-This “Egyptian Stela Fragment” is a Stele that depicts a seated couple, sculpted in sunken relief.
-It shows a Wife and Husband with the small figure of a servant holding a jar and offering a drink of beer to husband with Hieroglyphic text above.
+This 5,000-year-old “Egyptian Stela Fragment” is a Stele that depicts a seated couple, sculpted in sunken relief.
+It shows a wife and husband with the small figure of a servant holding a jar and offering a drink of beer to the man with Hieroglyphic text above the figures.

-The Hieroglyphic inscription above the seated figures unfortunately does not preserve the name of the male, but it records his title as “Royal Chamberlain of the Great House”.
-The name and title of the wife is “Redu-ihu.
+The Hieroglyphic inscription above the seated figures does not preserve the name of the male, but it records his title as:

 A more complete example of sunk-relief.
-The background has not been removed, merely that in the immediate vicinity of the sculpted form.
+The background has not been removed, merely that near the sculpted form.
 Strong shadows are needed to define the image.

-The figure itself is in low relief, but set within a sunken area shaped round the image, so that the relief never rises beyond the original flat surface.
-This method minimizes the work removing the background, while allowing normal relief modelling.
+The figure itself is in low relief but set within a sunken area shaped around the image, so that the relief never rises beyond the original flat surface.
+This method minimises the work removing the background while allowing standard relief modelling.

 - Title: Egyptian Stela Fragment